sridhargunnam/camera360/README.md

 # mastersThesis
-My masters thesis on 360 panorama stitching architecture
+360 panorama stitching using 6 IMX274 cameras and Jetson TX2 board.